FreshVine/jQuery-cache-images/README.md

 * *fail*: callback when the caching is not possible (unable to reach the file, or unable to cache file)
 * *storagePrefix*: Used to prefix the URL in the localStorage key	[default: 'cached']
 * *url*: Set the image URL to be cached for the selector [default: null]
+* *forceSave*: Will force the call to cache to save the current URL even if media from that URL has already been cached. [default: false] **Don't set Globally**

 ### Attaching to an Element
 `$('img#AnElement').cacheImages();`